CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Experiments

-\textbf{Evaluation setting.} To assess \algoname's robustness to label shift, we adopt the experimental protocol of~\citet{garg2020unified}.
-We simulate label shift using the Dirichlet distribution, ensuring a balanced label distribution in the source domain and a target domain label distribution ($P^T_Y(y)$) following $Dir(\alpha)$, with $\alpha$ values of ${10, 3.0, 1.0, 0.5}$.
-Lower $\alpha$ values indicate more severe label shift.
-We also include a no label shift setting, denoted as $\alpha = \text{None}$, where both source and target label distributions are balanced.
-For each method and dataset, we perform 5 runs with varying target label distributions across different levels of label shift and report average per-class accuracy on the target domain's test set as evaluation metrics.
+\textbf{Evaluation setting.} To assess \algoname's robustness to label shift, we adopt the experimental protocol of~\citet{garg2023rlsbench}.
+We simulate label shift using the Dirichlet distribution, keeping the source label distribution unchanged and $P^T_Y(y) \sim Dir(\beta)$, with $\beta_{y}=\alpha.
+P^{T0}_{Y}(y)$, $P^{T0}_{Y}(y)$ as the original target marginal, and $\alpha$ values of ${10, 3.0, 1.0, 0.5}$.
+We also include a no-label shift setting, denoted as $\alpha = \text{None}$, where both source and target label distributions are unchanged.
+For each method and label shift degree, we perform 5 runs with different random seeds and report average \textbf{per-class} accuracy on the target domain's test set, which can be a more informative evaluation metric than overall accuracy in \cite{garg2023rlsbench}.